Downward Departures from the Federal Sentencing Guidelines

 Even if the judge is persuaded that a particular departure should apply under the guidelines, they still enjoy substantial discretion to vary from the guidelines completely in an appropriate case based on equitable considerations such as the factors set forth in Title 18 of the United States Code, Section 3553(a).

-The effect of which being that the defendant purchases significantly more drugs than their resources would have allowed but for the government's artificial price reduction.
+The effect of this is that the defendant purchases significantly more drugs than their resources would have allowed, but for the government's artificial price reduction.

-Because sentencing often depends on quantity of drugs purchased in drug cases, the defendant would be exposed to a higher than normal sentence based on the government's actions.
-The guidelines recognize the inequity of this outcome, and provide for a downward departure.
+Because sentencing often depends on the quantity of drugs purchased in drug cases, the defendant would be exposed to a higher-than-normal sentence based on the government's actions.
+The guidelines recognize the inequity of this outcome and provide for a downward departure.

-This means the defendant was transporting the drugs for a reason other than making money, i.e. for their own personal use.
+This means the defendant was transporting the drugs for a reason other than making money, i.e., for their personal use.
 A downward departure from the normal guidelines range is appropriate in this case.

 Defendant Played a Minor Role in the Crime